May 15, 2015

 - Selling or marketing off-label drugs (meaning outside of FDA approved uses)

 Again, this list merely provides examples since those who intend to defraud the government are often creative with the means used to obtain undue government funds.

 With that said, these examples demonstrate the variety of evidence and proof that a whistleblower may use to bring a case: documents that help prove payments by the government that amount to false claims.
 The actual evidence and proof necessary is dependent upon the industry and the type of fraud that the whistleblower intends to reveal.
 These documents can be voluminous, but if some representative documents are presented with her case, this helps pique the government’s interest and assists in understanding the fraudulent scheme.
 Understandably, many companies have policies that prevent employees from taking home documents, and in the age of electronic data, many companies no longer have paper files.
 But generally, if the whistleblower recalls where the data, documents, and evidence are stored, to the extent that her recollection is accurate, a detailed description of where documents or the data are located may be sufficient.
 The bottom line is that if the whistleblower has witnessed illegal conduct and she is able to amply describe the conduct in detail, even without proof in her possession, she may still pursue a qui tam lawsuit

-Louisa Kirakosian is an attorney at Waters Kraus & Paul, in the firm’s Los Angeles office.
+Louisa Kirakosian is an attorney at Waters Kraus Paul & Siegel, in the firm’s Los Angeles office.
 She represents whistleblowers who have uncovered fraud against the government in the pharmaceutical, Medicare/Medicaid, and government contracting industries.